How to Setup Jenkins Build Agents on Kubernetes Pods

 2. Kubernetes admin user to create Kubernetes deployments and service accounts

-3. A running Jenkins master
+3. A running Jenkins controller

 Also, I am considering two scenarios here.